 By sticking to these, I can guarantee you will lose weight.

-Now, in terms of losing weight the fastest, I would have to say that a spin bike is going to get you there quicker.
+Now, in terms of losing weight the fastest, I would have to say that an indoor cycling bike is going to get you there quicker.

 The reason why?

 Down to the fact that you can get a high intensity workout with it.

 The greater the intensity, the more your body must work to move the pedals and keep the flywheel turning.

 This will have you burning calories off in no time!

 I feel this mainly comes down to two factors: